kaifaluo/kaifaluo.github.io/_pages/about.md

 I am currently a Ph.D. student of Physics and [Computational Science](https://www.oden.utexas.edu/people/directory/Kaifa-Luo/) at [UT Austin](https://www.oden.utexas.edu/).
 Prior to that, I graduated summa cum laude from Wuhan University in 2018, and worked as a graduate research assistant at [HKUST](https://hkust.edu.hk/home) during 2019-20.

-My recent research interests are mainly on the first-principle algorithm and high-performance scientific computating in the context of condensed matter physics.
+My recent research interests are mainly on the first-principle algorithm and high-performance scientific computing in the context of condensed matter physics.

 <!--
 Besides continuous passions for natural science, I am interested in social constructionism, micro-economics and cognitive psychology.
 To understand humankind and natural world motivates my life.